georgringer/news/Documentation/AdministratorManual/Configuration/TsConfig/Index.rst

 tagPid
 ^^^^^^
-Besides the configuration in the :ref:`Extension Manager <extensionManagerTagPid>` it is also possible to define the pid of tags created directly in the news record by Using TsConfig:
+Besides the configuration in the :ref:`Extension Configuration <extensionConfigurationTagPid>` it is also possible to define the pid of tags created directly in the news record by Using TsConfig:

 .. code-block:: typoscript